Di Maria, Marquinhos homes robbed mid-game

-Angel Di Maria left Paris Saint-Germain's game against Nantes early on Sunday to rush to his home where his family had been held hostage during a robbery, sources have told ESPN.
+Angel Di Maria left Paris Saint-Germain's game against Nantes early on Sunday to rush to his home which had been burgled with his family present, sources have told ESPN.

 - Stream ESPN FC Daily on ESPN+ (U.S. only)